Olympus, Sony say medical business merger delayed

-Shares in Olympus fell 1.8 percent on the news after it traded in positive territory, against a 0.3 percent decline on Tokyo's benchmark Nikkei .N225.
+Shares in Olympus fell 1.8 percent on the news after it traded in positive territory, against a 0.3 percent decline on Tokyo's benchmark Nikkei.
 Sony shares were off 0.1 percent.

 Sony spokeswoman Saori Takahashi said the companies are working to establish the venture by April 2013, but did not specify the countries where the firms were facing delays in regulatory approval.

-Sony said in September that it would pay 50 billion yen ($590 million) to become the biggest shareholder in Olympus and planned to establish a company by the end of the year with the cash-strapped camera and endoscope maker to develop medical equipment.
+Sony said in September that it would pay 50 billion yen $590 million (363 million pounds) to become the biggest shareholder in Olympus and planned to establish a company by the end of the year with the cash-strapped camera and endoscope maker to develop medical equipment.

 The deal, which was supposed to be completed by the end of December, gave a much needed boost to Olympus, which booked a net loss of 49 billion yen last fiscal year after a decade-long $1.7 billion accounting scandal was exposed in October 2011.